yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 particular driver, and can be used in any op template.

 👉 op fields can be defined at any level of a workload template with a `param` property.
-Op template which do not have this op field by name will automatically inherit it.
+Op templates which do not have this op field by name will automatically inherit it.

 # Core Op Fields